Vacko32/cs336_completed/README.md

 - Comparasion of few lr values.
 The classic 0.01 was the most promising during training.

-The best performing model has following configuration, that has reach loss of **1.20** and with the following configuration:
+The best performing model has following configuration, that has reach loss of **1.20** on **test** split, and with the following configuration:

 - batch_size:512
 - beta1:0.9